Private Internet Access | Review and cost 2020

 While PIA client uses OpenVPN, it’s possible to configure your device to use L2TP or PPTP protocols.
 But you’ll have to do it manually (there’s some documentation on their site).
 Also you’ll have to generate new username and password from your customer area.

 In addition, PIA provides access to a SOCKS 5 proxy server.
 I remind you that a proxy does NOT encrypt your data.
-So you’d better be careful on how to use it, I recommend to set it up in your torrent client.
+So you’d better be careful about how to use it, I recommend to set it up in your torrent client.
 And once again, you’ll have to generate new credentials on www.privateinternetaccess.com.

 Native mobile apps

 Private Internet Access offers native apps for iOS and Android.
-And they’re close to perfect replica of the Windows client.
+And they’re close to a perfect replica of the Windows client.

 PIA is a reliable and affordable VPN solution.
 It is suitable for all those who need an easy-to-use VPN to surf anonymously, watch streaming TV and download torrents on all their devices without limits.
-And the

 - High speed connection